metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_refining_the_pet.rst

 Once you are there, you can sort the results to identify the minimum **f_xy** value sampled and its corresponding **x** and **y** values.

-While the :ref:`pet_drivers_parameter_study` PET Driver is a useful tool for surveying a design space and can reveal important trends, it is generally not ideal for optimization problems.
+While the :ref:`parameter_study_driver` is a useful tool for surveying a design space and can reveal important trends, it is generally not ideal for optimization problems.

-In the next section, we will learn how to use the :ref:`pet_drivers_optimizer` PET Driver, which is often better suited for optimization/minimization problems.
+In the next section, we will learn how to use the :ref:`optimizer_driver` PET Driver, which is often better suited for optimization/minimization problems.